Pre-Shift (Fire Boss) Mine Inspection

 • Other areas where work or travel is scheduled during oncoming shift.

-After making sure that the air is traveling its proper course, checking for methane and oxygen deficiency, and examining for all dangers and hazards in the assigned area, the pre-shift examiner (fire boss) shall leave at or as close as possible to the face of every place examined, the date and time of his examination, and his initials as evidence that he has performed his duty.
-If there is a danger or hazard that he cannot correct, he must barricade and danger off the area of the equipment, preventing persons from entering the dangerous area or operating the unsafe equipment.
-He must call or deliver a report of his findings and actions taken to the surface, before any persons are allowed to enter that area of the mine.
-The report shall be signed by the pre-shift examiner and countersigned by the mine foreman or other equivalent official.
+After making sure that the air is traveling its proper course, checking for methane and oxygen deficiency and examining for all dangers and hazards in the assigned area, the pre-shift examiner (fire boss) shall leave at, or as close as possible to the face of every place examined, the date and time of the examination initialed by the fire boss as evidence that the inspection was has performed.
+If there is a danger or hazard that cannot be corrected, the condition must barricaded to prevent persons from entering the dangerous area or operating the unsafe equipment.
+The examiner must call or deliver a report of the findings and actions taken to the surface before any persons are allowed to enter that area of the mine.

 *Information from Brochure Pre-Shift (Fire Boss) Inspection prepared by Harlan Office of Mine Safety and Licensing.